I am born in Bombay.

 Everyone brings something of value and gets enriched in turn.

-Collaborators coming together to create something across apparent divides of age, gender, race, class, ethnicity, language, culture, faith, et al manifest a universe, easier to experience than describe.
+Collaborators coming together to create something across apparent divides of age, gender, race, class, ethnicity, language, culture, faith, et al manifest a universe, essential to experience, hard to describe.

-Through rigorous cross disciplinary dialogue & exchange between urban practitioners and their counterparts across indigenous communities, we slowly begin to understand, re-cognize and name- Inter-dependent Cinema practice.
+Through rigorous cross disciplinary dialogue & exchange between urban practitioners and their counterparts across indigenous communities, we slowly begin to understand, re-cognize what we term- Inter-dependent Cinema practice.

-Graduating from the film school in 2000, I imagined returning to alma mater after a decade of practice, to share findings.
+Graduating from the film school in 2000, I imagined returning to alma mater after a decade of study & practice, to share mii findings.

 It so happens that in the beginning of 2010, an opportunity presents itself and I join FTII, Pune as faculty.